shahradelahi/node-vault/README.md

 const vc = new Client({
   apiVersion: 'v1', // default
   endpoint: 'http://127.0.0.1:8200', // default
-  token: 'hv.xxxxxxxxxxxxxxxxxxxxx' // Optional unless you want to initialize the vault });
+  token: 'hv.xxxxxxxxxxxxxxxxxxxxx' // Optional incase of you want to initialize the vault });

 // Init vault